porsche-design-system/porsche-design-system-china/management/npm-registry.md

 ```bash
 $ npm adduser --registry  http://52.83.74.69:4111/
 ```
-use your ldap account to login, the account name like:  **dihui.wang** Then use the same account to login
+add your ldap account to it, the account name like:  **dihui.wang** Then use the same account to login

 ```bash
 $ npm login --registry  http://52.83.74.69:4111/
 ```
-3. add "@pui/helper" to package.json:
+1. add "@pui/helper" to package.json:

 `
   "dependencies": {